amitmosk/TradingSystem/README.md

 ## Features:
  1. Statistics about the traffic in our system.
  2. Encrypt passwords with PBKDF2 with Hmac SHA1 Algorithm.
- 3. Realtime system & client notifications Web Socket-based (sockJS) & observer design pattern.
+ 3. Real-time system & client notifications Web Socket-based (sockJS) & observer design pattern.
  4. Use external systems services according http requests to the external server, implemented with adapter & proxy design patterns.
  5. DB - <GAL>